-To avoid any accusation that these risks were not fully discussed with the patient, the consent form should be countersigned by a colleague.
+To avoid any accusation that these risks were not fully discussed with the patient, a colleague should countersign the consent form.
 Staff should bear in mind that this approach is fraught with difficulties because the patient is within their rights to withdraw consent right up until the time of publication.